Xandetds/machine-learning-introduction/notes.md

 - contain info about the dataset as well as the actual data
 - example: can be acessed by "bunch.key" instead of the normally used "bunch["key"]"

+### KNN neighbors
+Is going to be used again, as used in chapter one, is the simplest ML algorithim, because building the model consists only of storing the training dataset
 ---

 ## Chapter 3